 Thanithia Billings is an associate in the Litigation and Enforcement group, Thanithia Billings represents clients in a wide array of complex litigation matters from pre-suit strategy through trial and appeal.
-Her practice also includes internal investigations, anti-corruption due diligence, white-collar criminal defense.
+Her practice also includes internal investigations, anti-corruption due diligence, and white-collar criminal defense.
 Thanithia works with a diverse group of clients, including private equity firms, public companies, and investment management firms.
-She also maintains a robust pro bono practice, including representation in housing and immigration court, as well as providing aid to nonprofit organizations in constitutional challenges to federal government actions.
+She also maintains a robust housing and asylum pro bono practice, including representation in housing and immigration court, as well as providing aid to nonprofit organizations in constitutional challenges to government actions.

-During law school, Thanithia served as the editor-in-chief of the Boston College Law Review and on the executive board of Boston College’s Black Law Students Association and Lambda, Boston College’s LGBT student organization.
-She also served as a teaching assistant for Property Professor Zygmunt Plater, Criminal Law Professor Paulo Barrozo, and Law Practice Professor Elisabeth Keller.
+During law school, Thanithia served as the editor-in-chief of the Boston College Law Review and on the executive board of Boston College's Black Law Students Association and Boston College's LGBT student organization.
+She also worked as a teaching assistant for Property Professor Zygmunt Plater, Criminal Law Professor Paulo Barrozo, and Law Practice Professor Elisabeth Keller.

 Before joining Ropes & Gray, Thanithia clerked for the Honorable Jill A. Pryor in the U.S. Court of Appeals for the Eleventh Circuit and the Honorable William H. Orrick, III in the U.S. District Court for the Northern District of California.